-BlackRock Creates Tokenized Asset Fund, SEC Filing Shows
+BlackRock Creates Fund With Securitize, a Big Player in Real-World Asset Tokenization

-The fund was seeded with $100 million in USDC stablecoin using the Ethereum network, blockchain data shows.
+BlackRock CEO Larry Fink said in an interview earlier that the company's filings for spot bitcoin and ether ETFs were "stepping stones towards tokenization."

-Investment management giant BlackRock (BLK) has created a tokenized asset fund, according to a document filed to the U.S. Securities and Exchange Commission (SEC).
+Investment management giant BlackRock (BLK) has created a fund called the BlackRock USD Institutional Digital Liquidity Fund, according to a document filed with the U.S. Securities and Exchange Commission (SEC).

-The BlackRock USD Institutional Digital Liquidity Fund was incorporated on the British Virgin Islands and will be launched in partnership with tokenization firm Securitize.
+The fund, incorporated in the British Virgin Islands, will be launched in partnership with asset tokenization firm Securitize.

-Blockchain data shows that the fund was seeded with $100 million in Circle's USDC stablecoin using the Ethereum network.
+The filing does not reveal what assets the fund will hold, but Securitize's presence potentially suggests the product has something to do with the tokenization of real-world assets, or RWA – industry jargon for representing ownership of a wide range of assets through a token on a blockchain.
+After BlackRock's filing came out, Ondo Finance's native token ONDO jumped as much as 20%, and is up 12% over the past 24 hours outperforming the broad-market CoinDesk 20 Index (CD20) and bitcoin (BTC).
+Ondo runs a RWA platform.

+Observers pointed to blockchain data showing $100 million of Circle's USDC stablecoin on the Ethereum network was moved to an address related to a Securitize deployer, which could potentially be a seed investment into the fund – though that's not certain.

 BlackRock CEO Larry Fink said in a January interview with CNBC that BTC and ETH ETFs "are just stepping stones towards tokenization and I really do believe this is where we're going to be going."

-The fund also represents a significant milestone for tokenization of real-world assets, a growing sector in the intersection of digital assets and traditional finance that comprises of placing traditional assets on blockchain rails in pursuit of faster settlements and increased efficiency.
+Tokenization of real-world assets is a growing sector in the intersection of digital assets and traditional finance that involves placing traditional assets on blockchain rails in pursuit of faster settlements and increased efficiency.

 Disclosure

-Note: UPDATE (March 19, 2024, 21:15 UTC): Revises headline, adds context that the filing doesn't specify what type of assets it will hold.